 American Depositary Receipts ("ADRs") are negotiable receipts issued by a U.S. depositary bank.
 These receipts are evidence of ownership of shares of a non-U.S. company held in custody, either directly or indirectly, by the issuing bank.
 This mechanism allows a foreign private issuer's equity securities to be traded in the U.S. capital markets.
-Equity securities of issuers in certain jurisdictions can be listed directly without the need to create ADRs.
+Equity securities of issuers in certain jurisdictions can be listed directly on a U.S. exchange without the need to create ADRs, but do require a U.S. share registrar and transfer agent.